oVirt/ovirt-site/source/feature/entityhealthstatus.html.md

 ` `</event>

-Another example for storage domains and when the external status and the event severity is different NOTE : to set the external status on a storage domain you must pass also the data center id.
+Another example for storage domains and when the external status and the event severity is different

 <event>
 `  `<description>`No space left on device`</description>